grafana/beyla/docs/sources/config/index.md

 YAML section `routes`.

 This section can be only configured via the YAML file.
-If no `routes` section is provided in the YAML file, the routes pipeline stage is not created and data will be filtered for the exporters.
+If no `routes` section is provided in the YAML file, the routes pipeline stage will not be created and data will not be filtered for the exporters.

 | YAML       | Env var | Type            | Default |